Gloria Jean: Personal life

 Newspaper columnist Bob Thomas reported that Gloria Jean was engaged to a pilot who was killed in the Korean War.
 However, Gloria Jean denied the account, dismissing it as mistaken identification.

 In 1962, Gloria Jean married Italian actor Franco Cellini, but the marriage was troubled by his frequent absences.
 She later told her biographers: "There were no fights, nothing like that.
 I just didn't know enough about him.
 A little series of events that happened ... the mysterious comings and goings, and the way he was."
 The couple had divorced by 1966 although the marriage had produced a son named Angelo.

 Gloria Jean encountered problems with taxes, saying: "Seems there had been a lot of mistakes in old income tax returns.
 So the Internal Revenue Service came along and seized all my assets.
 Everything ...
 I decided, unlike so many other child stars, that instead of just sitting around waiting for work in the acting business, I'd pick myself up and go out and get a job."
 In 1965, she became a receptionist at Redken Cosmetics, where she worked until 1993.

 In 1986, she stated: "I'm very happy.
 I feel I had a wonderful past and I have a contented, happy present."

 In December 1991, Gloria Jean was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award, recognizing her film achievements as a juvenile.
 She also attended nostalgia and autograph shows, meeting fans and displaying memorabilia.

 Final years

 After her retirement from Redken, Gloria Jean lived in California with her sister Bonnie.
 After her sister died in 2007, Gloria Jean moved to Hawaii to live with her son Angelo and his family.
 Her son died in 2017, and very late in life, she suffered health problems, including two serious falls that slowed her mobility and a heart condition.
 She died of heart failure and pneumonia on August 31, 2018 in a hospital near her home in Mountain View, Hawaii at the age of 92.

 Gloria Jean's authorized biography, Gloria Jean: A Little Bit of Heaven, was published in 2005.
+In her last years she recorded a few reminiscences for radio and YouTube videos.